embercsi/ember-csi-web/content/post/01-item.md

 - QNAP TS-831X (iSCSI)
 - NetApp (iSCSI)

-Other people have confirmed compatibility of the storage driver library used by Ember-CSI with additional backends, such as:
+We have also received confirmation from other people that indicates that there's also compatibilty with other backends, such as:

 - NetApp SolidFire (iSCSI)
 - Dell EMC VMAX (iSCSI)